IK-AVI/doctest/README.md

 The main additions of the _BeoLiving Intelligence PRO_ upgrade are:

-+ Control products from some of the most popular Home Automation brands through your smart device.
++ Integration with most popular Home Automation brands.
-+ Web interface for configuration, with more customization such as area and zone creations, and more.
++ Web interface advanced configuration, with more customization such as area/zone creations, scenes and more.
-+ Control your products through the web interface.
++ Control your products through its web interface.
-+ Control your products through Bang & Olufsen TVs.
++ Control your products through _Bang & Olufsen_ TVs.
-+ Customization of the BeoLiving App.
++ Customization of the _BeoLiving App_.

 ## Start now!